rotaractblois/rotaractblois/README.md

 ## Annotations

-A big thank you to these creators for contributing sample projects for the "work" section:
+A big thank you to these creators for contributing sample projects for the "actions" section:

 - [Micael Butial](//www.behance.net/gallery/14751131/-TYPO-International-Design-Talks)
 - [Petras Nargėla](//www.behance.net/gallery/16750837/Free-80-Crispy-Icons-in-PSD-AI-SVG-Webfont)